 3.)
 Interest in the Work.
 I look for candidates who have taken the time to research and taken an interest in our agency.
 Have you visited our website?
 Do you know some of our clients?
 What has our agency done recently?
 I look for candidates who not only want to help our agency succeed, but are eager to learn and grow professionally.
 Fret not if you are at the beginning of your internship journey.
 Is there anything you are currently learning that will be helpful?
 Leverage what experience you do have and apply that to the internship.

 4.)
 Confidence.
 A candidate who is engaged in the conversation, looks me in the eye when talking and answering questions, has a good handshake, and speaks clearly and confidently is someone who will stand out.
 The worst interviews are those where the candidate seems to be looking away, is unsure in their answers and generally comes across as lacking confidence.
 You know yourself better than anyone else, so make me remember you.

 5.)
 The Follow-up.
 The art of the follow-up is a nice touch that I see so few internship candidates actually do.
 Send an email or note if you really want to go above and beyond.
 It can be a short thank-you or even a quick follow-up question about the internship.
 It tells me you are really interested in the internship and can definitely give you the edge.
 Follow up after the interview!

 These may be commonsense tips, but keeping them in mind can be the difference between an internship offer and a polite decline.

 And when you’ve landed the perfect internship, here’s a free piece of advice: Soak it all in, but always be prepared.
 You may even land a job interview out of your internship, but that’s a completely different blog post for another day.

-Eric is an account supervisor and serves as MP&F’s intern co-coordinator.
+Eric is a senior account supervisor and serves as MP&F’s intern co-coordinator.